 Why register before the election?

 To vote in a federal election, you must be registered on the list of electors.
-You can register at the polls when you go to vote, but if you're registered before the election, you should get a voter information card in the mail by October 3.
+You can register when you go to vote.
+If you register before October 15, 6 p.m., you will get a voter information card in the mail.
 It tells you where and when you can vote.